rodralez/NaveGo/README.md

 %      roll: Nx1 roll angles (radians).
 %     pitch: Nx1 pitch angles (radians).
 %       yaw: Nx1 yaw angle vector (radians).
-%        kn: 1x1 number of elements of ref time vector.
 %     DCMnb: Nx9 Direct Cosine Matrix nav-to-body.
 Each row contains
 %            the elements of one DCM matrix ordered by columns as
 %            [a11 a21 a31 a12 a22 a32 a13 a23 a33].